N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### Feedback or Issues?

 Feedback is always appreciated and I look to improve this script where I can.
 If you have any issues with it or would like to suggest improvements please do raise an Issue in GitHub.
-Alternatively reach out to me (Ashley How) in the N-Able Slack Community (**n-able.slack.com**).
+Alternatively reach out to the maintainer (Ashley How) in the N-Able Slack Community (**n-able.slack.com**).